gperezs/hyperspectral_transformations/README.md

 # Hyperspectral augmentations

-Implementation of transformations for hyperspectral images using PyTorch modules.
+Implementation of transformations for hyperspectral images using [PyTorch](https://pytorch.org/) modules and [kornia](https://github.com/kornia/kornia).
 This repo was created to use hyperspectral transformations with [BYOL](https://github.com/lucidrains/byol-pytorch).

 Below is a modified version of `byol-pytorch/byol_pytorch/byol_pytorch.py` with the hyperspectral transformations.
 ```
 import hyperspectralTransforms as HST
+from kornia import filters

 DEFAULT_AUG = torch.nn.Sequential(
                 RandomApply(